 #2- Debtors or Accounts Receivables

-Debtors or accounts receivables are the unpaid money of the company which the company has raised an invoice against but the money has not yet been furnished to the company.
-That is why it is an asset for the company and has its own certification and payment cycle.
+Debtors or accounts receivables are the unpaid money of the company, against which invoice has been raised, but the money has not yet been furnished to the company.
+That is why it is an asset for the company and has its certification and payment cycle.

 #3- Prepaid Expenses